rainazakir/asocialdynamics/README.md

 Repo contains the code to run Gillespie simulation, the robot simulation code and the code to process Gillespie and robot simulation data to generate the figures.
 For all the installations, we assume a clean installation of Ubuntu20.04, Ubuntu22.04 or Mac OS.
 The code has been tested on macOS 15.5.

 ## Running Robot simulations
-ArgosCode_antagonistic contains the robot controller to run experiments with antagonistic asocial dynamics and ArgosCode_notantagonistic contains code to run experiments with synergetic bias.
+[This folder](ArgosCode_Antagonistic) contains the robot controller to run experiments with antagonistic asocial dynamics and [this one](ArgosCode_withoutAntagonistic) contains code to run experiments with synergetic bias.
 The robot controller can be found at `ARGoS_simulation/behaviours/agent_red.c`.
 We simulate the Kilogrid environment that robots use to source opinions, for which the module controller can be found at `ARGoS_simulation/loopfunctions/kilogrid_stub.cpp`.

 You need to have argos3 (version 3.0.0-beta59) and Kilobot plugin for argos3 to run the simulations.